-Parallel with the adoption of the Zionist ethos that rests upon a biblical promise, Lerman indirectly validates the idea that Americanism and Zionism share common roots.
-At the same time, his orientalist, patronizing presumptions, which attribute physical and instinctual superiority, but cultural inferiority to the ‘East’ as opposed to the ‘West,’ are revealed.
-Such orientalist images were common not only in Hebrew literature and culture, but also in American thought and Jewish-American literature in this period.
-The exoticization of the East complemented the American perception of the religious hierarchy between West (and the Judeo-Christian tradition) and the East (and Islam).
-In critic Alexander Holmes article, “Literary Renaissance Nurtured in Israel,” in the Los Angeles Times from 1958, the Yemenites are compared with America’s first settlers.
-Holmes admirably describes Hazaz as “a founding [...] father of the new nationalist literature,” and explains that the author “went back to the Yemenites (a tribe sometimes called the ‘original Jews’) somewhat as an American seeker might try for truth by writing about the distant ancestors of the passengers of the Winthrop fleet.”
-Like Lerman and Schwartz, Holmes aligns Israel’s first days with America’s early days, with the Yemenites cast in the role of the Puritan immigrants, led by John Winthrop, who landed on the New England coast in 1630.
-The most important point in our context is that as among other cultural agents of his time, the word ‘nationalist’ as an adjective for literature carries for Holmes positive connotations only.
-In this vein, he describes the national awakening in the new Hebrew literature as “something wonderful, even inevitable,” and attempts to appropriate it, for the benefit of his readers, in American terms:
+Parallel with the adoption of the Zionist ethos that rests upon a biblical promise, Lehrman indirectly validates the idea that Americanism and Zionism share common roots.
+At the same time, his orientalist, patronizing presumptions, which attribute physical and sensual superiority, but cultural inferiority to the ‘East,’ are revealed.
+Such imagery, when applied in the Israeli context, did not only echo the underlying orientalism in Hebrew literature and culture; it was also emblematic of Jewish American letters, and American thought, at the time.
+The exoticization of the East coincided with American conceptions of religious hierarchy between West (and the Judeo-Christian tradition) and East (and Islam).
+In his essay “Literary Renaissance Nurtured in Israel” in the Los Angeles Times from December 1958, critic Alexander Holmes similarly compared the Yemenites with America’s first settlers.
+Holmes hailed Hazaz as “a founding father [...] of the new nationalist literature,” and explained that the author “went back to the Yemenites (a tribe sometimes called the ‘original Jews’) somewhat as an American seeker might try for truth by writing about the distant ancestors of the passengers of the Winthrop fleet.”
+Like Lehrman and Schwarz, Holmes aligned Israel’s first days with America’s early days, with the Yemenites cast in the role of the Puritan immigrants, led by John Winthrop, who landed on the New England coast in 1630.
+Most revealing for us, Holmes’ use of ‘nationalist’ as a depiction of Israeli literature, as among most other cultural agents of his time, carried positive connotations only.
+In this vein, he describes the national awakening in recent Hebrew literature as “something wonderful, even inevitable,” and tries to conceptualize it, for the benefit of his readers, in American terms:

 Suppose that a talented school of creative young writers perceived with sorrow that the American star was sinking toward tragic eclipse.
 Further, suppose that these writers, in the surge of productive passion, fathered a renaissance that was stylistically, linguistically and emotionally related to historical documents and persons that had given us greatness in the first place. […] that we had writers to recapture the ancient Anglo-American genius which combined to provide for liberty under law, individualism with social restraint, rights of property under whether cottage or castle, and trial by a jury of peers, whether churls or earls.

 Striving to draw the American reader closer to Hebrew literature by comparing Hebrew sources of inspiration to the writings of the American nation’s forefathers, Holmes in fact creates a primordial affinity between the two national entities.
-His attitude toward what he views as the authors’ and their works’ ideological dedication to their nation is not reserved, as may often be the case in reviews in American newspapers in ensuing decades.
+He seems to have no reservations about what he views as the nationalist devotion of literary expression, as may often be the case in journalistic discourse in ensuing decades.
 On the contrary, in his view, these are years of a literary renaissance precisely because the Israeli authors are resurrecting the old Hebrew sources in the spirit of the new nationalism.
-Like in other contemporary reviews, this view comes simultaneously with a dramatic portrayal of the Hebrew authors’ biographical backgrounds: “men, from their 20s to their 60s, who shared experience in sorrow, danger, excitement,” some of who—and here Holmes’ amazement seems greater—“were outlaws during the British mandate, desert fighters against Arabs, members of the frontier farm collectives.”
-The image of the daring ‘new Jew’ naturally dovetails with the celebration of nationalism as a literary platform.
+Like in other contemporary reviews, this view comes simultaneously with dramatic portrayal of the Hebrew authors’ biographical backgrounds: “men, from their 20s to their 60s, who shared experience in sorrow, danger, excitement,” some of whom—Holmes’ adds with unbridled admiration—“were outlaws during the British mandate, desert fighters against Arabs, members of the frontier farm collectives.”
+The image of the fearless, masculine ‘new Jew’ easily dovetails with the celebration of nationalism as a literary theme and resource.

-Holmes does not stop here, and goes as far as explicitly bemoaning the lack of nationalist features in American literature, hinting that it has a lot to learn from Hebrew literature in this regard:
+Holmes does not stop here, and goes as far as bemoaning the lack of nationalist undercurrents in American literature, implying that it has a lot to learn from Hebrew literature in this regard: